Property Bridging Finance | HNW Bridging Finance Brokers

 Bridging financiers will look at the credit profile of the borrower, the strength of the asset, and the exit strategy and require that the borrower has a sufficient upfront cash contribution.

-What Are The Risks Of Bridging Finance?
+What Are The Risks Of Property Bridging?

 It is essential to establish a clear exit strategy to ensure the loan can be repaid (either via sale or remortgage) to avoid paying high penalty interest rates and possibly losing the property to repossession if the loan cannot be repaid.
 Borrowers should remember, just like a mortgage, the property may be at risk if the loan repayments are not kept up to date.